RHPool - Rendezvous Hashing for fast DSR Load Balancing

 Conclusion #

-• This will be the core distribution method for our new products and projects.
+• This principle will be the core distribution method for our new products and projects.

 Resources #